cjamcu/RTLSDR-Airband/README.md

 upload_pending_on_start = false;
 ```

 Failed uploads are retried after `upload_retry_interval` seconds.
-If `delete_after_upload` is set, successful uploads remove the local copy; otherwise the file is renamed with a `.uploaded` suffix so retries are skipped on subsequent runs.
+If `delete_after_upload` is set, successful uploads remove the local copy; otherwise the file name has `_uploaded` inserted before the extension so retries are skipped on subsequent runs.
 Pending files can be scanned and enqueued on startup when `upload_pending_on_start` is set to `true`.

 ## Credits and thanks